nodtOx/FGBrowser/README.md

 # FGBrowser

-A desktop application for browsing FitGirl Repack game information.
+A desktop application for browsing and organizing FitGirl Repack information.

+> **Disclaimer**: This application does not host, create, or distribute any game files.
+It only aggregates and displays publicly available information and torrent magnet links from FitGirl Repacks website.
+Users are responsible for ensuring they have legal rights to download any content.

 ## Features